SemerNahdi/pettify/README.md

 1. **Firebase Configuration**:

    - Make sure your Firebase project is ready, and add your Firebase credentials into the app's Firebase setup file.

-2. **Push Notifications**:

-   - Set up `react-native-push-notification` to allow your app to send reminders about feeding times and health checks.

 3. **Expo Setup**:
    - If you don't have Expo CLI installed yet, get it here: [Expo CLI](https://expo.dev/).